FIRST CHAPTER PREVIEW

 “Beautiful and wise.
 Well, I don’t think it’s right for me to remind you, but you are your own person, so you make whatever decision you feel is right.”

 I looked at the stranger who spoke such perfect English, confounded by his character.
-But something about him pulled me to him like the energy of two magnets inevitably drawn together.
+Something about him pulled me to him like the energy of two magnets inevitably drawn together.
 I decided to go with him, wherever he was planning to take me.
 I had to.
 I couldn’t begin to explain why.

 “Okay.”
 The word blurted out of my mouth.
 “I’ll go.”

 “Excellent.
 This way.”
 The stranger put out one of his arms for me to grab.
-Once I had latched on, he headed toward the painted black door several feet away from us, quietly placed at the back of the store.
+Once I latched on, he headed toward the painted black door several feet away from us, quietly placed at the back of the store.

 “Wait, where are you going?
 The exit is that way.”
 I gestured behind us.
 “That’s just the back door to the alley.”

 The stranger leaned in close, too close for comfort.
 But I was too tantalized by his movements to pull away from him.